Reflections on Australianism (published 2019)

 Available for pre-order now, contact the artist

 Reflections on Australianism is a document that revisits artist Rebecca Wilson’s exhibition entitled Australianism held at Mary Place Gallery in Paddington, 2007.
-Looking at the issues traversed within Wilson’s paintings through a 2019 lens, we discover that they are still relevant nearly 13 years later.
+Looking at the issues traversed within Wilson’s paintings through a 2019 lens, we discover that they are still relevant twelve years later.

 This collection of images, research and observations by the artist, reflects on Wilson’s social commentary paintings, including her Blake Prize Finalist piece of 2007; Ned’s Burqa, and how Australianism influenced future bodies of work investigating similar themes of heroes, villains, icons and identity.